ch1cly/ksa_plate_numbers_yolov8_detection/README.md

 # KSA plate number yoloV8 detector

+All code is on [kaggle](https://www.kaggle.com/code/timurbikbulatov/ksa-plates-yolo/notebook) or in ksa-plates-yolo.ipynb

 ## Run instructions
 ### Prerequisites
 Make sure you have *make*, *pip* and *docker-compose* installed